-- Reporting program engagement and participation regularly - Providing high-level, anonymized insights on what types of employees are using the benefit - Sharing employee feedback in the form of TrustPilot reviews, video interviews, and survey responses of borrowers' financial stress decreased
+- Reporting program engagement and participation regularly - Providing high-level, anonymized insights on what types of employees are using the benefit - Sharing employee feedback in the form of TrustPilot reviews, video interviews, and survey responses

 Your benefits provider should also be able to share high-level impacts before you even launch.
 Ask if they have data on how the benefit decreases financial stress, improves mental health, or changes longer-term financial habits and behaviors.